Toward a systematic discovery of artificial functional magnetic materials: Low Energy Ion Irradiation in Anatase T i O

-It should be noted that this defect density is much larger as the aforementioned percolation threshold of $\sim 5$\% in the bulk.
-On the other hand, Figure~\ref{fig:3} suggests that the FM phase emerges in an ultrathin region approaching of the order of a few TiO$_2$ monolayers.
-It is instructive to understand the magnetic percolation process, i.e. the transition from isolated local magnetic moments to a long-ranged ordered phase upon increasing the defect density.
 We simulate the magnetic percolation process in a grid of $200 \times 200$ anatase TiO$_2$ unit cells and a thickness of 1, 2 and 3 layers, enforcing periodic conditions on the lateral boundaries.
 For comparison, we perform the same simulations in a $200 \times 200 \times 200$ unit cell grid, enforcing periodic boundary conditions in all three directions for a bulk system.
 Magnetic dFP defects are randomly distributed throughout the grids, varying the total defect concentration.
 Only nearest neighbor interactions between dFP defects are taken into account, such that two nearest neighbor cells, each containing a dFP defect, interact ferromagnetically and form a percolation domain.
-Figure~\ref{fig:7}(a) shows the size of the largest of the domains, called the percolation continent, normalized to the total size of the grid.
-Figure~\ref{fig:7}(b) shows the number of independent percolation domains within the grid, as a function of the dFP defect concentration, normalized to the total number of cells in the grids.
+Figure~\ref{fig:12}(a) shows the size of the largest of the domains, the percolation continent, normalized to the total size of the grid.
+Figure~\ref{fig:12}(b) shows the number of independent percolation domains within the grid, as a function of the dFP defect concentration, normalized to the total number of cells in the grids.

-Varying the defect density, we see three regimes: at low concentration ($< 5$~at.~\% in the monolayer), the sample is paramagnetic and the percolation domains are small (see Figure~\ref{fig:7}(c)).
-In the intermediate regime (5-9~at.~\% in the monolayer), the magnetic dFP defects start to interact and the domains grow rapidly in size (see Figure~\ref{fig:7}(d)).
-At the percolation threshold, 9~at.~\%, 7.5~at.\%, 6~at.\% and 5~at.~\% in the mono-, bi-, trilayer and the bulk system, respectively, the domains merge and the percolation continent grows rapidly until spanning over the whole grid (see Figure~\ref{fig:7}(e)).
-Interestingly, the percolation threshold depends on the thickness of the thin magnetic films, matching the experimental observations in Figure~\ref{fig:6}.
+Varying the defect density, we see three regimes: at low concentration ($< 5$~at.~\% in the monolayer), the sample is paramagnetic and the percolation domains are small (see Figure~\ref{fig:12}(c)).
+In the intermediate regime (5-9~at.~\% in the monolayer), the magnetic dFP defects start to interact and the domains grow rapidly in size (see Figure~\ref{fig:12}(d)).
+At the percolation threshold, 9~at.~\%, 7.5~at.\%, 6~at.\% and 5~at.~\% in the mono-, bi-, trilayer and the bulk system, respectively, the domains merge and the percolation continent grows rapidly until spanning over the whole grid (see Figure~\ref{fig:12}(e)).
+We note that at a dFP density of 17~at.~\%, which we found at equilibrium in Figure~\ref{fig:11}, the percolation continent has fully evolved and the order parameter $P_\infty = 1$.